syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ## Troubleshooting

 <table>
-<th style="font-size:14px">Annotations are missing in the acrobat and the other Pdf Viewer applications sometimes.
+<th style="font-size:14px">Annotations are sometimes missing in the acrobat and the other Pdf Viewer applications.
 </th>

 <tr>